 The requirements for an embroidery digitizing job vary from one client to another.
 For example, a large embroidery design may require a different stitch type than a smaller, more delicate one.
 This can be problematic, but a good digitizer will be aware of the potential issues and know how to fix them.
 While some digitizing jobs may be straightforward, others require extensive research.
 Understanding the requirements of each digitizing job is essential for ensuring that the result is flawless.

 Understand the File Formats:

 Before executing a digitizing job, the Embroidery digitizer must know the exact file format for the specific project.
 Embroidery machines cannot read all file types.
 The digitizer must convert the artwork to the appropriate file format.
-For example, a large embroidery design may have hundreds of thousands of pixels, but a small embroidery design may only require a few hundred.
+For example, a large embroidery design may have hundreds of pixels, but a small embroidery design may only require a few hundred.
 Embroidery digitizers should also know how to open and save a bitmap file format.

 Another consideration is fabric type.
 A design created for leather will not look good on delicate silk.
 For this reason, the digitizer must consider the final size of the design before digitizing it.
 Additionally, a designer should understand the concept of push and pull compensation, which applies to the stitches in the design.
-Once the design is analysed correctly, the digitizer should adjust it to the correct size.
+Once the design is analyzed correctly, the digitizer should adjust it to the correct size.

 Embroidery Digitizer Must Practice:

 Before you start to learn how to digitize embroidery, you must first master the basics of the skill.
 You can learn the basics of embroidery digitizing from books, online videos, and working with a professional.
 It is important to note that the more you practice, the more effective your digitizing will become.
 So, it is crucial to practice often to develop your skills.
 But, even if you are an experienced digitizer, you must also practice improving your skills.